johnathan-greenaway/cli-FSD/README.md

 # cli-FSD
 Use natural language to interface with your command line.

-A lightweight and portable autopilot utility for your command line.
-Takes natural language as input and uses the OpenAI API to take the appropriate actions on your command line.
-Use safe mode to run Companion mode and creates .sh scripts incrementally to accomplish the users request.
+A lightweight and portable autopilot utility for your CLI.
+Takes natural language as input and uses the OpenAI API to take the appropriate actions by generating and parsing shell scripts.
+Use safe mode to run as a companion that creates shell scripts in incremenrs to accomplish the users request.

 **Warning**: Giving LLMs shell-level access to your computer is dangerous and should only be done in sandbox or otherwise expendable environments.